 Also, read about other Types of Due Diligence.

 IP due diligence has a very straightforward three-step process as follows –

 Prioritizing goals is one of the most important steps in IP due diligence.
-A set of defined goals help save time, money and manpower.
-When it comes to IP due diligence there are mainly two goals – the acquirer is either paying for the full company, or he is just interested in the portfolio of intellectual property.
+A set of defined goals help save time, money, and the workforce.
+When it comes to IP due diligence, there are mainly two goals – the acquirer is either paying for the full company, or he is just interested in the portfolio of intellectual property.

 In contrast, certain mergers and acquisitions only take place because the acquirer is interested in the target company’s intellectual property portfolio.
 The buyer doesn’t necessarily eliminate the possibility of acquiring the full company, but the target is intellectual property and customer loyalty linked to it.
 The best example is Facebook’s acquisition of Instagram, Facebook didn’t want Instagram as the company, but it wanted Instagram as a brand and its users.

 It is very important that the buyer first understands and prioritize the motive behind the M&A deal; this, in turn, will help define the IP due diligence.

 After understanding the goals, it is now time to investigate based on these goals.
 The very first step when conducting the investigation is asking the following two questions –